 - A Swimmer The swimmer (or the swimmer's coach) is responsible for notifying the Referee, prior to the competition, of any disability of the swimmer and of the requested modification.
-The swimmer/coach shall provide any assistant(s) or equipment if required. - B Referee The Referee's responsibilities include: - Determining if the requested modifications are appropriate and conform to safety requirements.
+The swimmer/coach shall provide a Personal Assistant(s) or any equipment (tappers, deck mats, etc.) if required. - B Referee The Referee's responsibilities include: - Determining if the requested modifications are appropriate and conform to safety requirements.
 No modifications shall be granted which give a swimmer a competitive advantage. - (2) Instructing the Starter and all Judges as to the accommodations to be made for that swimmer. - C Coaches Coaches and teams entering swimmers with disabilities that require any accommodations shall provide advance notice in writing to the meet director by the entry deadline.
 Failure to provide advance notice may limit the host's ability to accommodate all requests.